AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

     - We will assess the feasibility of concatenating scripts
         We should be able to run an experiment build from multiple scripts. e.g. Experiment 1
-        - Run static gratings
+        - Run static gratings stimuli.
-        - Run Sparse Noise
+        - Run Sparse Noise stimuli.
-        - Run a Go/No Go exp
+        - Run a Go/No Go experiment.

 ##### Pipeline integration capabilities
   - Bonsai should be compatible with our behavior hardware (lick spouts, running wheels, etc.) and our hardware control packages (such as daqmx)